State Tax Compliance Update: Alabama, Montana, Virginia and West Virginia

 Summary

 Alabama, Montana and West Virginia made a variety of changes to their income tax rules including changes to both apportionment and the calculation of income.
-Some of these changes are prospective and some are retroactive to 2017.
+Some of these regulatory updates are prospective and some are retroactive to 2017.
 Virginia enacted a combined reporting requirement that has a $10,000 penalty associated with non-filing.

 In Detail